liviaerxin/liviaerxin.github.io/blog/ubuntu-intel-vroc-raid.md

 - 2 SSDs hold the system to load quickly
 - 8 HDDs store data persistently

-In order to access these physical disks easily and reduce damages from data loss, I need to combine multiple disks to act as one, while keep data redundant and backup.
-After step-by-step research, there are some enterprise solutions present for me.
-These drive layer or file system layer approaches designed for specific purposes have their own advantages over others while they maybe achieve some same features.

-Here are some benefits and shortcomings of them alongside common use cases:

-- **RAID**(Redundant Array of Independent Disks)
-drive layer
-benefits: improve data redundancy and data read/write performance

-- **LVM**(Logical Volume Management)
-file system layer
-benefits: combine multiple disks into one logical volume, extend the volume with new disk added, increase/decrease mounted folder in file system

-- **ZFS**(Z File System)

 As Wiki saying, there are three types of raid:

 1. hardware RAID